Meretskiy/my-todo-ver/README.md

 ## Server side application: myTODOver
 Application for maintaining a to-do list.
 The functionality allows you to create a user and log in.
-After authorization, you can add notes, delete, edit, you can mark the note as completed and get the entire list of notes.
+After authorization: you can add notes, delete, edit, you can mark the note as completed and get the entire list of notes.

-###Stack:
+### Stack:
  - Java 11
  - Spring-Boot
  - Spring-Web